Kiwasthal/basic-informational-site/readme.md

 The app is created with tailwind css adding responsive design to the layout for different screens sizes.

-<a href='https://basic-informational-site.panoskoul.repl.co/'>Project's link deployed with repl </a>
+&rarr <a href='https://basic-informational-site.panoskoul.repl.co/'>Project's link deployed with repl.</a>